 • A will does not avoid probate.

-• It cannot guide financial or medical decisions while you’re alive.
+• Cannot guide financial or medical decisions while you’re alive.

 • It also does not provide ongoing oversight for minors or vulnerable beneficiaries.